xyngular/py-xinject/docs/index.md

     - Example: session from requests library, so code can re-use already open TCP connections to an API.

-## Example Use Cases
+### Example Use Cases

 - Network connection and/or a remote dependency/client.
     - You can wrap these objects in a `dependency`, the dependency provides the object.
     - Objects to wrap are 'client' like things, and allow you to communicate with some external system.
     - Very common for these objects to represent an already-open network connection, So there are performance considerations to try and keep connection open and to reuse it.
-  - See `xyn_aws` for a special Dependency subclass that wraps boto clients/resources, allows you to lazily get a shared aws client/dependency.
-    - It also uses a more advance feature, CurrentDependencyProxy, to represent boto resources/clients that are importable into other modules and directly usable.
-- Common configuration or setting values
+- Common configuration or setting objects.
-  - See also:
-    - xyn_settings
-      - A Dependency subclass that has extra features geared towards this use case.
-    - xyn_config
-      - Way to get settings from SSM, Secrets Manager and other remote locations.
 - Anything that needs to be lazily allocated, especially if they need to be re-created for each unit-test run.
+    - Since all dependencies are thrown-away before running each unit-test function, all dependencies will be lazily re-created each time by default.
+    - Examples:
+        - moto
+            - You need to create boto clients after moto is setup in order for moto to intercept/mock the service the boto client uses.
+            - But you also don't want the main code base to create a brand new boto client each time it needs it, so that it can reuse/share already established TCP connections.
+            - Using a Dependency to lazily manage your boto clients solves both of these issues.
-  - Example: things with moto, requests-mock
+        - requests-mock
-    - This use useful when session/clients needs to be created after a mock installed.
+            - Requests-mock needs to be in place before the code base creates a requests-session
-      So if code-base uses Dependency  to grab a requests session (for example), when a new unit-test runs it will allocate a new requests session, and mock will therefore work.
-      While at the same time the code in prod/deployed code it will just use a shared session that sticks around  between lambda runs, etc. (which is what you want to happen in deployed code).
+                - You want to use a session in main code base to reuse/share already established TCP connections to your http apis.
+            - Using a Dependency to manage a shared requests session lets you both lazily create the session to help with unit testing, but also allows you to easily reuse the session in your codebase in a decoupled manner.
 - Basic dependency injection scenarios, where two separate pieces of code need to use a shared object of some sort that you want to 'inject' into them.
     - Does it in a way that prevents you having to pass around the object manually everywhere.
     - Promotes code-decoupling, since there is less-temptation to couple them if it's easy to share what they need between each-other, without having each piece of code having to know about each-other.

-## Unit Testing

-The `udepends.pytest_plugin.xyn_context` fixture in particular will be automatically used for every unit test.
-This is important, it ensures a blank root-context is used each time a unit test executes.

-This is accomplished via an `autouse=True` fixture.
-The fixture is in a pytest plugin module.
-This plugin module is automatically found and loaded by pytest. pytest checks all installed dependencies in the environment it runs in, so as long as udepend is installed in the environment as a dependency it will find this and autoload this fixture for each unit test.

-This means for each unit test executed via pytest, it will always start with no resources from a previous unit-test execution.

-Each unit-test will therefore always start out in the same state, and a unit-test won't leak/let-slip any of the changes it makes to its Resources into another unit-test.

-This use useful when session/clients needs to be created after a mock installed.
-So if code-base uses Dependency  to grab a requests session (for example), when a new unit-test runs it will allocate a new requests session, and mock will therefore work.
-While at the same time the code in prod/deployed code it will just use a shared session that sticks around  between lambda runs, etc. (which is what you want to happen in deployed code).